ekline/ntnrg/charter.md

   * analysis of any impact to transport protocols as paths experience normal changes in characteristics like latency, jitter, and loss associated with nominal platform behavior,
-  * investigations of the benefit of standard protocols (e.g. BP, QUIC) in emerging NTN architectures,
+  * investigations of the benefit of standard protocols (e.g. BP, QUIC, IP extensions, SRv6, etc) in emerging NTN architectures,
   * proposals for scalable, stable routing or network orchestration strategies in such a dynamic environment, and
   * ideas on whether and how traffic engineering may be optimally